core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 link layer frame sizes, throughput, and latency.
 They may only have a handful kilobyte of both RAM and ROM.
 They may sleep for long durations of time, after which they need to refresh the named resources they know about.
-Name resolution in such scenaries must take into account link layer frame sizes of only a few hundred bytes, bit rates in the magnitute of kBit/s, and latencies of several seconds {{-constr-nodes}}.
+Name resolution in such scenarios must take into account link layer frame sizes of only a few hundred bytes, bit rates in the magnitute of kBit/s, and latencies of several seconds {{-constr-nodes}}.